projectriff/riff/distro/README.md

 riff-distro system download -m stable -o .
 ```

 Scan the release yaml files to generate a list of images into `image-manifest.yaml`.
 In general this list will require additional validation.
-Use ` --no-check` to avoid checking each image.
-Checks are performed by attempting to pull the images using the local docker daemon.

 ```sh
 riff-distro image list -m stable --no-check
 ```

+Using ` --no-check` avoids checking each image.
+Checks are performed by attempting to pull the images using the local docker daemon.

 Download images and save them as files with sha256 names under `images`.
 Write the sha256 names into `image-manifest.yaml`.